-To help you become the best counselor possible, focus on cultivating these skills while you prepare with a rigorous education like the master’s degree program at Post University.
+To help you become the best counselor possible, focus on cultivating these skills while you prepare with a rigorous education like the online master’s in human services counseling or online master’s in clinical mental health counseling at Post University.
 With online options that help you earn your degree on your schedule, you can prepare to take the next step in your career.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!